 RJN Group is a professional engineering consulting firm that aims to provide innovative engineering solutions for its clients.
 As their company value statement says:

-Becky Rogers, a Project Engineer at RJN Group in Denver, Colorado, contributes to this mission as she assists in the development of asset management programs for RJN Group clients.
+Becky Salazar, a Project Engineer at RJN Group in Denver, Colorado, contributes to this mission as she assists in the development of asset management programs for RJN Group clients.

 They have used InfoAsset Planner (InfoMaster) since 2013 and use the software daily to Quality Control (QC) survey data, process large amounts of CCTV data, and prioritize asset rehabilitation programs with risk analysis and rehabilitation planning tools.